TiendaNube/standalone-apps/packages/app-template-vite/README.md

-# Partners App Template
+# Nimbus App Template > Vite

-Welcome to the Partners App Template!
+## Introduction
 This front-end project was developed using Vite and TypeScript and includes our pre-installed design system.
 Its purpose is to provide a practical template for creating a web application focused on the partner portal.

 This example application not only demonstrates how to call Tiendanube APIs but also automates the authentication process using the information provided in the `.env` file at the root of the project.
 This allows you to focus on implementing the specific functionalities of your application without worrying about the complexity of other processes.